trianglecurling/scoreboard-reader/README.md

 ![B-scoreboard](meta/scoreboard-c.png)

-Also have a look at [Scoreboard B](./meta/scoreboard-b).
+Also have a look at [Scoreboard B](./meta/scoreboard-b.png).
 I may be able to adjust the focus on the camera to improve the image quality of the Scoreboard C camera.

+For a few hundred real scoreboard examples, see [Sample scoreboard images](https://drive.google.com/open?id=1OwWMjiAvWT7gaOG3-WHLXb3u8bc8al1l) in Google Drive.

 ### Identify and crop the scoreboard